 Cat scratch fever is caused by bacteria carried by healthy kittens and cats.
 Cat scratch fever results after a cat scratches the skin, bites, or licks an open sore.
 About a week later, the point of contact develops a raised bump.
 Other symptoms may occur, like fever, fatigue, swollen lymph nodes, loss of appetite, or headache.
 Serious complications, like a high fever or pneumonia, may result.

 Another infection that can result from contact with cats, toxoplasmosis, poses the most danger to unborn children of women who do not have immunity or antibodies to the agent.
-Cats harboring the parasite may not show any symptoms but will shed spores in their feces.
-The spores can become infectious within a day or 2.
+Cats harboring the parasite may not show any symptoms, but will shed spores in their stool.
+The spores can become infectious within a 1-2 days.

 Effects of toxoplasmosis on the fetus depends on gestational age.
 Pregnancy complications include miscarriage or stillbirth.
 The newborn infant is also at risk of having severe mental disabilites, cataracts, and hearing loss.

 Gastroenteritis can trigger diarrhea, fever, headache, and abdominal pain.
 Bacterial infections of the intestine from bacteria occur most often after people ingest contaminated food or beverages.
 However, this infection can also be passed from pets to humans.

-Giardiasis is spread through ingestion of water or food that has been contaminated by feces containing a specific organism.
+Giardiasis is spread through ingestion of water or food that has been contaminated by stool containing a specific organism.
 Giardia is one of the most common intestinal parasites of both pets and humans in the US.
 Giardiasis causes gastrointesinal symptoms, including diarrhea, bloating, nausea, and abdominal pain.

 Ringworm is an itchy, fungal skin infection that can occur after contact with an infected pet.